ember-learn/cli-guides/guides/appendix/analytics.md

-Ember-cli tracks data points related to the use of the Ember-cli tool.
-This information is used by the Ember and Ember-cli core teams to identify upgrade blockers, monitor build performance, and understand which features are being used.
-Users who are uncomfortable with this data collection can permanently disable it by updating their .ember-cli file.
+Ember CLI tracks data points related to its use.
+This information is used by the Ember and Ember CLI core teams to identify upgrade blockers, monitor build performance, and understand which features are being used.
+Users who are uncomfortable with this data collection can permanently disable it by updating their `.ember-cli` file.

-Ember-cli tracks (only) the following data points:
+Ember CLI only tracks the following data points:

-- ember-cli version
+- ember CLI version
 - build/rebuild/live-reload times
 - how many errors occurred